Locations:

 Chlamydia Test

 A chlamydia test detects the bacteria that cause chlamydia, a sexually transmitted infection (STI).
-This test tells you if you have the chlamydia infection.
+This test tells you if you have a chlamydia infection.
 Your provider takes a sample of urine or secretions from your vagina, penis or rectum and sends it to a lab for testing.
 Results are usually ready in a day.
 Avoid sex while waiting for results.

 Overview